 Professor Fassett on the goal of teaching art. ”Not all art students become artists.
 In these cases one self-serving goal of teaching art could be to make the world more artist-friendly by directing people to become visually receptive to art and design, but there is a more serious goal.
 My students might become artists or... journalists, songwriters, filmmakers, novelists, accountants, lawyers, dentists, engineers, politicians or teachers.
 As ULM graduates they will become people of influence.
 They will, by their careers, their purchases, their memberships, their associations and their votes, guide and shape society well into the next generation.
 They will influence the design of consumer products, entertainment, highways, suburban and urban communities, airports, parks, governments and governing policies.
 What I do, can influence their influence, in a good and positive way.
 That is the power, and the promise, of teaching art.”

-Joni Henry Noble, Associate Professor, holds a Ph.D. in Curriculum and Instruction (with emphasis in
+Joni Henry Noble, Professor, holds a Ph.D. in Curriculum and Instruction (with emphasis in art education)

-art education) from The University of Texas at Austin, an MFA in Photography from
+from The University of Texas at Austin, an MFA in Photography from Louisiana Tech

-Louisiana Tech University, and a BFA from Northeast Louisiana University (currently
+University, and a BFA from Northeast Louisiana University (currently The University

 Dr. Noble is the Consortium Director at ULM for the British Studies and Compass Programs, directed by the International Programs Department at the University of Southern Mississippi in Hattiesburg.
 Both British Studies and Compass are study-abroad summer courses.
 Noble teaches the Art/Photography courses in London, Berlin and Paris each summer.
 Students can earn up to 6 hours of graduate or undergraduate coursework during their time in Europe.